SPINA BIFIDA ASSOCIATION OF MARYLAND

 3. You must renew timely each year to remain a member.
 Near the end of each calendar year, we distribute membership-renewal forms to all members.
 The due date for renewal is on that form.
 We also announce the renewal date at our November General Meeting plus we send you our newsletter which displays the renewal date.

 4. If you do not renew on time, you are not a member for the new year.
-You may, however, rejoin the following year if you do so by the renewal date.
+You may, however, join the following year if you do so by the renewal date.

 5. Although renewals must do so according to the due date, that date does not apply to new members.
 New members may join at any time.